 Why do so many people use content when trying to build an audience?
 One major reason is that content reaches people where they are: online.

-Around the world, the digital population is about 4 billion people, according to Statista.
-That means about half of the world is connected, which is a pretty big market.
+Around the world, the digital population is about 5.35 billion people, according to Statista.
+That means more than half of the world is connected, which is a pretty big market.

 And in the US, 26% of adults are almost always online.